natevw/fatfs/README.md

 ## API

 * `fs = fatfs.createFileSystem(vol)` — Simply pass in a block driver (see below) mapped to a FAT partition somewhere, and get back the API documented [here](http://nodejs.org/api/fs.html)…
+* `'ready'` event — fired on `fs` when .
+(It is safe to call methods before this

-That's it.
+That's it!
 Well, sort of…

 ## Caveats